ramantehlan/Alexandrite/README.md

 > Also you can just download the **[.apk](https://github.com/ramantehlan/Alexandrite/releases/latest)** file.

+# Contribution

+Feel free to add your own features or improve any current feature, any kind of help is appreciated!

+# License

+MIT

 # Back Story

 #### You probably don't want to read it